 Why Choose Bifocal Over Progressive Lenses (Regarding Purpose)

 The goal of progressive lenses and bifocal lenses is the same.
 These kinds of glasses create a multifocal lens, which combines multiple distance prescriptions into one lens.
 One portion of the lens corrects nearsightedness, or the difficulty of seeing objects clearly from a distance, while the other portion corrects farsightedness, or the inability to see objects up close.
-Progressive lenses correct vision at near, far, and center distances; Bifocals only correct vision at those two distances.
+Progressive lenses correct vision at near, far, and centre distances; Bifocals only correct vision at those two distances.

-Your eye doctor will probably suggest bifocals or progressive lenses if you have trouble seeing both up-close objects, like the details on a product label, and far-away objects, like the food menu when you're waiting in line at your favorite cafe.
+Your eye doctor will probably suggest bifocals or progressive lenses if you have trouble seeing both up-close objects, like the details on a product label, and far-away objects, like the food menu when you're waiting in line at your favourite cafe.
 Age-related presbyopia is a common cause of the need for progressives or bifocals.
 This indicates that your ability to see up close is steadily fading.
 It is a normal aspect of aging because as you age, your eyes' lenses lose some of their flexibility.

 But if you have astigmatism—an unevenly shaped cornea or lens—in addition to myopia, nearsightedness, hyperopia, or farsightedness, you might also require bifocal or progressive lenses.
 Contrary to presbyopia, an excessively short eyeball or a flat cornea causes hyperopia.
 Children are typically diagnosed with hyperopia.